mateizidarutue/JBG040-Group3/README.md

 - Load the model from saved_outputs/completed/trial_<trial_number>/model.pt

-- Visualize and save CAM, Grad-CAM++, and Saliency Maps for one image per class
+- Visualize and save CAM and Saliency Maps for one image per class

 - Store the outputs in the cam_outputs/ folder